 Our health is everything.
 It drives us, gives us strength and inspires our creativity.
 Our aim is to remain healthy.
 The best possible hygiene standards and a strong sense of assurance help to achieve this.
 Therefore, there is much to be said for using disposable tableware, - today more than ever!

 PAPSTAR products in the disposable tableware and service packaging product group are made from renewable raw materials (BIO-BASED) and are organically degradable.
 The "pure" product line, which was introduced back in 2008, now stands for innovative disposable and recyclable tableware made of pure mono-material.

 Wood and virgin fibre cardboard, sugar cane, palm leaf, bamboo, corn and agricultural residues: over 60 per cent of all PAPSTAR products in the disposable tableware and service packaging product group are already made from renewable raw materials, mono-material or material mix - and the trend is rising!
 A prime example of a biodegradable material mix are coffee cups made of cardboard with a PLA coating (polylactide, based on corn starch).

 High-quality products made of cardboard and paperboard have always been one of the strengths of the PAPSTAR brand.
 The brand has its origins in the cardboard factory founded by Oswald Matheis in Schleiden-Olef, northwest Germany, in 1873.The company's commitment to the environment and the sustainable use of wood as a resource is confirmed by its FSC® certification.
 Renewable raw materials are agricultural and forestry products that are not used as foodstuffs or animal feed, but as production materials or to generate heat and electricity and as fuels.

 Wood grows back, is environmentally friendly and biodegradable; products made of wood and cardboard are 100% approved for direct contact with dry, moist and fatty foods.
-Unlike recycled material, virgin fibre guarantees that no harmful substances, such as those from waste paper processing, can pass into the food.
+Unlike recycled material, fresh fibre guarantees that no harmful substances, such as those from waste paper processing, can pass into the food.
 Only wood from sustainable, FSC®-certified forestry is used.